jmlien/geometry-processing-mesh-segmentation/README.md

 <img src="imgs/seg-18-front.png" width=400/><img src="imgs/seg-18-side.png" width=400/>

-(Fig. 3: results produced by the completed code with _K_=12; Notice that the boundaries in this example are not optimized.)
+(Fig. 3: results produced by the completed code with _K_=12 using SDF; Notice that the boundaries in this example are not optimized.)

+### 5. Report in PDF (10%)
+  1. Show examples with various _K_ and shape decriptors.
+  2. Describe what you learned in this assignment.
+  3. Describe the limitations in your implementation or in the method.
+This can be bugs that you are aware of or limitations of the technique used.
+  4. Ideas on improving this work.